danigiri/osgi-bundles/README.md

-storm-osgi
+Storm OSGi
 ==========

-OSGification of the Storm project to run as OSGI bundles.
+OSGification of the <a href="https://github.com/nathanmarz/storm">Storm project</a> to run as OSGI bundles.

+Instructions soon to follow....